cngarrison/rbbedit/README.md

 The default copy method is 'sftp'.
 The 'sftp' method will construct an sftp url and use `bbedit` to open the file using BBEdit's built-in SFTP functionality.

+The 'ftp' copy method is almost identical to the 'sftp' method.
+The difference is that the home directory will be stripped from the filename, under the assumption that the FTP server is chrooting connections.
+So a relative path for the filename is used, if the first part of the path matches `$HOME`.
+You can disable the relative path behaviour by setting `ftp_absolute=1` in your `~/.rbbedit` file.

 The 'scp' method uses `scp` to copy each file to edit to the user's `TMPDIR`, then opens the file using `bbedit`.
 Once the file closes (editing is finished) then `scp` is used to copy file back to the server.

 The 'rsync' method is identical to 'scp' except that `rsync` is used to copy the file each direction.